node-formidable/formidable/README.md

   attribute.
 Also, the `fields` argument will contain arrays of values for fields that have names ending with '[]'.
-- `options.filename` **{function}** - default `undefined` Use it to control newName.
+- `options.filename` **{function}** - default `undefined` Use it to control newFilename.
 Must return a string.
 Will be joined with options.uploadDir.

 #### `options.filename`  **{function}** function (name, ext, part, form) -> string